 Symptoms may vary among individuals, but some typical symptoms include:

-- Visual Field Loss – Partial or complete vision loss can also occur after a head trauma.
+- VISUAL FIELD LOSS – Partial or complete vision loss can also occur after a head trauma.
 The area of the brain that has been affected as well as the extent of the damage will determine your field of view.
 This may cause such problems as bumping into objects, being struck by approaching objects, or sudden falls.
+Below is a video explaining Hemianopia.

-- Eye Pain and Headaches – Whether it is a stabbing pain, dull ache around the eye, or even redness, burning or itching, you may experience eye discomfort following head trauma.
+- EYE PAIN AND REDNESS – Whether it is a stabbing pain, dull ache around the eye, or even redness, burning or itching, you may experience eye discomfort following head trauma.
 Headaches can be long-lasting, even past one year from injury.
 These symptoms can make it hard for you to carry out daily activities or can cause you to have more difficulty thinking and remembering things.

 Animated images courtesy of Nielsen Vision Development Center (Selma, TX).